-- 2. If the B/C ratio is within +/- 5% of the economic criteria4 then this analysis could benefit from determining weather-averaged savings from additional weather scenarios.
-If the above condition is met, determine the average B/C ratio using the three weather years. - 3.
-If the weather-averaged B/C Ratio is more than 10% but below the B/C criteria then determine additional PC savings due to Transmission Outages.
+3. If the weather-averaged B/C Ratio is more than the -5% threshold but below the B/C criteria then determine additional PC savings due to Transmission Outages.
 The PC simulations using transmission outages is performed using the base weather year of 2009.
 These simulations are used to determine the additional PC savings under outage conditions as explained earlier.
-Note that transmission outage analysis could be performed independently and in that instance the 10% criteria mentioned above may not apply.
+Note that transmission outage analysis could be performed independently and in that instance the above criteria mentioned above may not apply.
 The additional PC savings under outage conditions are calculated as follows:

-''' Additional PC savings under outage conditions = PC Savingsbase year with outages - Annual PC Savingsbase year '''
+Additional PC savings under outage conditions = PC Savingsbase vear with outages - Annual PC Savingsbase vear